Education_System_in_India

 Key Highlights of the New Education Policy (NEP) 2020

-• The school board examinations will encourage knowledge and application based learning.
+The school board examinations will encourage knowledge and application-based learning.

-• The 10+2 school system will be replaced by the 5+3+3+4 school system
+• The 10+2 school system will be replaced by the 5+3+3+4 school system.

-• Except for the medical and law colleges, all the other higher education institutions will be governed by a single umbrella body and the same set of regulatory norms, academic standards, and accreditations will be set in place for both private and public higher education institutions.
+• Except for the medical and law colleges, all the other higher education institutions will be governed by a single umbrella body, and the same set of regulatory norms, academic standards, and accreditations will be set in place for both private and public higher education institutions.

-• There will be multiple exit options in the undergraduate degree which means that if a student exits the UG course after 1 year, they will get a certificate, if they exit after 2 years, they will get a diploma, and they will get the degree after completion of 3/4 years.
+• There will be multiple exit options in the undergraduate degree, which means that if a student exits the UG course after 1 year, they will get a certificate, if they exit after 2 years, they will get a diploma, and they will get the degree after completion of 3/4 years.

-Following are some of the important points included in the new policy for school education
+The following are some of the important points included in the new policy for school education

 • All levels of school education will be singularly regulated